 The NHS should be a great place to work for everyone - both now and in the future.
 To do that, we must all commit to compassionate and inclusive leadership, supported by a culture of lifelong learning and development.
-We must all commit to promoting social justice and closing gaps in health inequalities, ensuring these principles always guide our decision-making.
+We must all commit to promoting social justice and closing gaps in health inequalities, ensuring these principles always quide our decision-making.

-With renewed emphasis on the role of Integrated Care Systems (ICSs) as vehicles for change to tackle health inequalities, enhance productivity and help the NHS collaborate with other health and care leaders to support broader social and economic development, the behaviours and ways of working described in Our Leadership Way are more important than ever.
+With renewed emphasis on the role of Integrated Care Systems (ICSs) as vehicles for change to tackle health inequalities, enhance productivity and help the NHS support broader social and economic development, the behaviours and ways of working described in Our Leadership Way are more important than ever.

 Co-created with thousands of our NHS people, Our Leadership Way sets out the compassionate and inclusive behaviour we want all our leaders to show towards us as individuals and our colleagues.
-It also provides an opportunity for care organisations across ICSs to consider joint approaches to embedding these behaviours.